scifaclint/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-#functions and nested loops game
+0x04.
+C - More functions, more nested loops